steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 I felt that there is nothing special in using Rust for web development with Nginx and Linux.

-Only ports to serve files would be different from others and the rest of the process will be similiar.
+Only ports to serve files would be different from others and the rest of the process will be similar.
 You may do the same for other programming languages and frameworks also.

 What you learnt is how to use Nginx and systemld for whatever web frameworks written in any programming languages.

 It was the sum of the previous posts I wrote before.

 You may visit [one of them](https://medium.com/@steadylearner/how-to-deploy-rust-web-application-8c0e81394bd5) if you have problem with this post or you may search [How to deploy Rust](https://www.google.com/search?&q=how+to+deploy+rust).

+Follow me if you want more posts for Rust, React, Node, Python, Haskell, Solidity, Polkadot etc.

 **Thanks and please share this post with others**.